Edinburgh-Glasgow push-pull 1972

 DMU Depot

 Swindon InterCity set (later class 126) inside the depot.
-These were allocated to Leith Central in January 1957
+These ran the majority of the Edinburgh Glasgow services up to the introduction of the class 27s and were allocated to Leith Central in January 1957

 Bill Hamilton